Call for an EU approach to packaging waste labeling

 Additional provisions in France

+Furthermore, Article 62 of the French Law 2020-105 foresees a financial penalty for the use of any signs that may lead to confusion on the sorting instructions of the product.
+These markings are defined by a Decree of the French Ministry of the Environment.
 The Ministerial Order of November 30, 2020, has, for example, clarified that, among the symbols that are penalized, there is the Green Dot logo.
 At present, the application of this order is suspended because the French Council of State questioned the legality of the provision in light of the EU law.
-In particular, related to the prohibition to adopt measures having an equivalent effect to a quantitative restriction on imports.
+In particular, related to the prohibition of adopting measures having an equivalent effect to a quantitative restriction on imports.
 The French Supreme Administrative Court will decide on the matter in 10-18 months.
+At the end of the article are some updates on this matter.

 The Green Dot logo

 The European Parliament and Council Directive 94/62/EC on packaging and packaging waste provides that EU Member States, together with economic operators, must realize a system to collect and recover packaging waste.
-Therefore, the Packaging Recovery Organization Europe (PRO Europe) was founded, and the Green Dot logo adopted.
+Therefore, the Packaging Recovery Organization Europe (PRO Europe) was founded, and the Green Dot logo was adopted.

 The use of the Green Dot symbol is mandatory in Spain and Cyprus.
 In the other EU Countries that have applied the Green Dot policy, its use is voluntary (see above for its use in France).